badain/badain/README.md

 - 👨‍🔬 I'm a *Molecular Sciences Scholar* at **University of São Paulo**
 - 👨‍💻 I'm also certified in *Computer Science* and *Digital Design**
+- In love with: science, biology, coding and visual design.

 #### ☄️ In development: